hitblast/mcsrvstat.nim/README.md

 ### ... as a Nim library

 Aside of the CLI binary, mcsrvstat.nim can also work as a Nim library as mentioned once before.
-You'll have to install the package using [Nimble (redirect to Installations section)](#📦-installation) and then you're done.
+You'll have to install the package using Nimble [(see this section)](#📦-installation) and then you're done.
 Here is some basic code for you to get started with:

 ```nim
 # Imports.